mankinence/ImageResizer/README.md

 ###### Small images are being made bigger
 If you don't want small images to be made bigger, check the `Disable upscaling` box in the Settings menu.
 See the Settings section above for how to access the Settings menu.

-#### Improvements or bug reports

-If you have any issues or requests, please submit an Issue (using the Issues button in the menu above.)
-Pull requests are welcome, though I recommend getting in touch with me before putting in too much work!
-(A lot of the commit history was lost in the transition and can be found in [the old repo](https://github.com/searene/Anki-Addons).)

-If you don't know how to use GitHub, you can also send an email to carmodym2+mankinence AT gmail DOT com.
-I will try my best to help you solve the problem.